 The work to the Northern Estate is the essential first step that enables the restoration and renewal of the Palace of Westminster.

 The Northern Estate is a group of 18th, 19th, 20th and 21st Century buildings, most of which are listed and of considerable heritage value, located next door to the Palace of Westminster.
 They are already in use by MPs, their staff and the staff of the House of Commons.

 These buildings are themselves in need of significant investment and refurbishment to bring them up to modern environmental standards, enable access for people with disabilities and create much more efficient spaces for modern use.

-The Northern Estate site is surrounded by a number of significant neighbouring buildings, including New Scotland Yard to the east of Richmond House, the Ministry of Defence to the north and other Government departments across Parliament Street such as HM Treasury, the Foreign and Commonwealth Office, Cabinet Office and Downing Street.
-To the south of the site are the Palace of Westminster and Parliament Square.
+The Northern Estate site is surrounded by a number of important neighbouring buildings, including New Scotland Yard to the east of Richmond House, the Ministry of Defence to the north and other Government departments across Whitehall such as HM Treasury, the Foreign and Commonwealth Office, Cabinet Office and Downing Street.
+To the south of the site is the Palace of Westminster and Parliament Square.

-Formerly a yard behind Norman Shaw North this road has been used for servicing and access and bin storage since Richmond House was built.
+Formerly a service yard behind Norman Shaw North, this road has been used for delivery access and bin storage since Richmond House was built.

 Norman Shaw North

-This Grade II listed building was built in 1896 and is currently used as offices.
+This Grade II listed building was built in 1896 and is used as office space.